pbstrein/docs/content/docs/reference/pkg/azure/network/routetable.md

             </td>
             <td class="align-top">{{% md %}}
  (Optional)
-[List of objects](https://www.terraform.io/docs/configuration/attr-as-blocks.html) representing routes.
+A list of objects representing routes.
 Each object accepts the arguments documented below.
  {{% /md %}}